 "All pupils we spoke to say that they feel safe in school.
 They know which staff to approach if they have an issue or a concern and they are confident that they will be helped to resolve it." - Ofsted

-The school adopts an open and accepting attitude towards children as part of its responsibility for pastoral care.
 Staff encourage children and parents to feel free to talk about any concerns and to see school as a safe place when there are difficulties.
 Children’s worries and fears will be taken seriously and children are encouraged to seek help from members of staff.

-The following areas are amongst those addressed in PSHRE and in the wider curriculum
+The following areas are amongst those addressed in PSHRE and in the wider curriculum:

-Children are negatively impacted by experiencing domestic abuse and without early intervention and support this negative impact can last through a child’s life course.
-Domestic abuse can impact upon social, psychological, physical, emotional and behavioural outcomes with an often negative impact upon a child’s academic success.
+Incidences of domsetic abuse are often extremely traumatising for the child/children and their lived experiences can impact upon social, psychological, physical, emotional and behavioural health with an often negative academic outcome.
 Experiencing domestic abuse has been identified as an Adverse Childhood Experience.

 In every classroom 1 in 5 children will have experienced domestic abuse at home by seeing, hearing or being a victim of